afsc-assessments/ebswp_2023/doc/EBSpollock.md

 classification in either Tier 1 or Tier 3 of Amendment 56.
 These Tiers require reference point estimates for biomass level determinations.
-Consistent with other groundfish stocks, the following values are based on recruitment estimates from post-1976 spawning events:
+Consistent with other groundfish stocks, the following values are based on recruitment estimates from post-1976 spawning events (recognizing that for the SPR calculations the 1978 year-class is included):

 \begin{table}[ht]
 \begin{tabular}{lr}